cloudlinux/user-docs-solo-cloudlinux/docs/faq/README.md

 Yes, it is possible.

-### Can I register my CloudLinux OS Shared 6/7 with CloudLinux OS Solo trial key?
+### Can I register my CloudLinux OS Shared 6/7/8 with CloudLinux OS Solo trial key?

-No, this is not a workable scenario.
+No, you cannot.

 ### Can I convert CentOS 6,7 to CloudLinux OS Solo 8 using the cldeploy script?